Reclaimed wood beams are a great way to spruce up your home with a unique and warm feature.

 The reason is that wood adds a sense of warmth and tranquility to your ceiling, which is typically bare aside from the occasional light fixture or ceiling fan.

-The Weathered Antique Timbers we have come from barns that were built roughly between the late 19th century and the early 20th century.
+Our Weathered Antique Timbers have come from barns that were built roughly between the late 19th century and the early 20th century.
 As you can see from the above picture that features this type of wood, it truly warms up a room as few kinds of wood can do.

-Our box/faux beams are another area in which we specialize.
+Our reclaimed box/faux beams are another area in which we specialize.
 They are wooden structures with three sides that are fashioned to represent a solid piece of wood.
-We like to say that box beams bring a sense of ‘drama’ and architecture detail to any space you put them in.
+We like to say that box beams bring a sense of ‘drama’ and architectural detail to any space you put them in.

 We can create box beams in just about any size out of Douglas Fir, Weathered Antique, or Platinum Gray.

-Reclaimed Douglas Fir is easily one of the most beautiful woods around (don’t take our word for it though, take a look at the image above to see it’s staggering warmth and beauty).
-Our Douglas Fir is typically sourced from warehouses and factories.
+Reclaimed Douglas Fir is easily one of the most beautiful woods around.
+Our reclaimed Douglas Fir is typically sourced from warehouses and factories.

 We’d love to connect with you and learn more about your home project and how we can help craft the perfect home for you with our reclaimed wood products.
 To connect with us, you can fill out this brief form or call 651-464-1771!